TITLE 8: AGRICULTURE AND ANIMALS

 a) Business Hours

 Temporary interruptions of the posted business days and hours shall be posted in a conspicuous place at the place of business.
-The Department may grant seasonal business days and hours to those businesses which operate only during specific periods.
-Any deviations on business hours pursuant to Section 5-25(a)(2) of the Grain Code shall be approved by the Department.
+The Department may grant seasonal business days and hours to those businesses that operate only during specific periods.
+Any deviations on business hours pursuant to Section 5-25(a)(2) of the Code shall be approved by the Department.

 b) Grain Bank

-2) When a non-negotiable warehouse receipt is issued for grain in grain bank, the reverse side of the original warehouse receipt shall be used to record withdrawals and additional deposits and the warehouse receipt shall be retained by the warehouseman.
+2) When a non-negotiable warehouse receipt is issued for grain in a grain bank, the reverse side of the original warehouse receipt shall be used to record withdrawals and additional deposits and the warehouse receipt shall be retained by the warehouseman.

 c) Posting Bin Chart and Diagram